Print your ideas into reality.

 We use PLA (polyactic acid) plastic.

-10 cents per gram of material.
+The cost is $0.10 per gram of material.
 An estimate of the cost will be generated before we begin printing.

 You can pick up your print from the checkout desk at the Main Library or your local branch location.